-X1.1 As there are many variables in the manufacture of paper and in the use and storage of records, it is impossible to place definite values on the number of years that various categories of records will endure.
+- X1.1 As there are many variables in the manufacture of paper and in the use and storage of records, it is impossible to place definitive values on the number of years that various categories of records will endure.
 It has been established that the rates of both natural and accelerated aging are approximate functions of the pH of the paper.
-The following information may be used as guidance.

-X1.1.1 Type I Papers, Maximum Life Expectancy, LE-1000-Machine-made papers with an alkaline filler have existed, apparently with little change, for 100 years.
+The following information may be used as guidance. - X1.1.1 Type I Papers, Maximum Life Expectancy, LE-1000-Machine-made papers with an alkaline filler have existed, apparently with little change, for 100 years.
 Handmade papers containing an alkaline filler have survived for almost 400 years (6).
-Acid papers have survived this long, but their condition is, comparatively speaking, not as good and is a function of acidity.
+Acid papers have survived this long, but their condition is, comparatively speaking, not as good and is a function of acidity. - X1.1.2 Type II Papers, High Life Expectancy, LE-100-The

-X1.1.2 Type II Papers, High Life Expectancy, LE-100-The probable life expectancy of these papers should lie somewhere between the life expectancy of Type I and Type III papers.

-X1.1.3 Type III Papers, Medium Life Expectancy, LE-50- The relative condition of paper in old books and documents has been correlated with pH.
+- probable life expectancy of these papers should lie somewhere between the life expectancy of Type I and Type III papers. - X1.1.3 Type III Papers, Medium Life Expectancy, LE-50-The relative condition of paper in old books and documents has been correlated with pH.
 Barrow (1) has shown that the condition of naturally aged paper definitely is a function of pH.
 Manifold papers in U.S. Government files with pH values as low as 4.2 have survived over 60 years (5), and the physical properties of these papers are an approximate function of pH.
-A minimum pH of 5.5 should ensure longevity of 50 years or more.

-X1.2 Papers containing cotton or linen, or both, are considered to be more durable than wood pulp papers.
+A minimum pH of 5.5 should ensure longevity of 50 years or more. - X1.2 Papers containing cotton or linen, or both, are considered to be more durable than wood pulp papers.
 As both rag and wood pulp papers may cover a broad spectrum of life expectancy and durability, generalizations on the basis of fiber content alone are not useful.
-Cotton linters are not as strong as staple cotton fiber.
+Cotton linters are not as strong as cotton fiber.

-X1.3 During the development of Guide D 5634, and during the development of a National Information Standards Organization (NISO) standard for permanent paper, about 60 papers were aged for 12 days at 90°C and 50 % relative humidity (Test Method D 4714, TAPPI T 544).
+- X1.3 During the development of Guide D 5634, and during the development of a National Information Standards Organization (NISO) standard for permanent paper, about 60 papers were aged for 12 days at 90°C and 50 % relative humidity (Test Method D 4714, TAPPI T 544).
 The selection of percent retention values after aging for various levels of life expectancy is subjective, but enough information is available to make this approach attractive.
-The retention of tensile energy absorption, and of tearing strength, after aging for 12 days at 90°C and 50 % relative humidity should be 90 % or higher for maximum life expectancy, about 80 % or higher for high life expectancy.

-X1.4 Paper may be procured on the basis of a standard sample, on the basis of requirements other than those listed in this specification, or one or more of the requirements may be waived.
-In order to obtain the degree of life expectancy required, it is very important that the pH requirements of this specification, or the aging requirement in X1.3, be met for the type and grade of paper purchased.
+The retention of tensile energy absorption, and of tearing strength, after aging for 12 days at 90°C and 50 % relative humidity should be 90 % or higher for maximum life expectancy, about 80 % or higher for high life expectancy, and about 70 % or higher for medium life expectancy. - X1.4 Paper may be procured on the basis of a standard sample, on the basis of requirements other than those listed in this specification, or one or more of the requirements may be waived.
+In order to obtain the degree of life expectancy required, it is very important that the pH requirements of this specification, or the aging requirement in X1.3, be met for the type and grade of paper purchased. - X1.5 Historically, specifications for paper for permanent records have limited fiber sources to those that would result in no more than 1 % lignin in the papers.
+The use of alkaline